 How New Markets Tax Credits Work

 The federal government authorizes the New Market Tax Credit (NMTC).
 The U.S. Congress authorizes the amount of annual credit authority (or allocation authority) for the NMTC .
-Then, the Community Development Financial Institutions Fund (CDFI Fund) under the Department of the Treasury reviews applications and awards allocation authority to qualified Community Development Entities (CDEs) through a competitive process.
+Then, the Community Development Financial Institutions Fund (CDFI Fund) under the U.S. Department of the Treasury competitively reviews applications and awards allocation authority to qualified Community Development Entities.

 The Community Development Entities (CDEs) determine what projects get funded.
 CDEs can receive Qualified Equity Investments from investors up to the amount of the allocation authority that the CDE has received.
 CDEs then use the Qualified Equity Investments to make a loan or equity investment in a project or business called a Qualified Active Low-Income Community Business.
-The financing proceeds can be used for a variety of purposes, and is often used to construct or rehabilitate real estate projects.
+The financing proceeds can be used for a variety of purposes.
+The proceeds are often used to construct or rehabilitate real estate projects.

 Low-income communities benefit from investments.
 CDEs in part select NMTC projects based on the expected community impact.
-Communities benefit from newly created construction and permanent jobs, improved access to goods and services including both retail and human services, and new recreation and entertainment options.
+Communities benefit from newly created construction and permanent jobs, improved access to goods and services and new recreation and entertainment options.
 In addition,increased foot traffic in previously underserved markets can encourage future development.